tgentry300/backend-epithet-generator/instructions/sprint_a.md

-# Instructions for Iteration One
+# Instructions for Sprint A

 ## Objectives
 - Instantiate and configure an instance of a Flask application